 Figure 11 displays by type of measure the number of participants who initiated an activity, are waiting for the activity to start, or decide to discontinue participation in the Youth Guarantee program (dropouts).
-The figure describes the situation as of June 30, 2016.
+The figure describes the situation as of December 31, 2016.

 Track A (Internship) is the measure type, which was first available to participants from program start.
-It is the most popular choice among participants with the lowest overall dropout rate (3 percent, i.e. 70 individuals) and the highest fraction of participants with overall initiated activities (95 percent).
-Among the other available tracks, we observe higher dropout rates (highest in Track C with 55 percent, followed by 52 percent in Track B) as well as lower rates of initiated activities (lowest in Track C with 4 percent).
+It is the most popular choice among participants with the lowest overall dropout rate (3 percent, i.e. 82 individuals) and the highest fraction of participants with overall initiated activities (97 percent).
+Among the other available tracks, we observe higher dropout rates (highest in Track C with 81 percent, followed by 52 percent in Track B) as well as lower rates of initiated activities (lowest in Track C with 4 percent).
 One difficulty that emerged with respect to Track C (Apprenticeship) is that the number of participants significantly exceeded the number of offers of apprenticeship positions from firms in Trentino.

-We note an elevated rate of individuals (about 58 percent) awaiting the start of activities in Track D (Civilian Service).
-This is mainly due to the budget limits.
-Furthermore, 19 percent started activities and 23 percent dropped out.
+We note an elevated rate of individuals (about 47 percent) awaiting the start of activities in Track D (Civilian Service).
+Furthermore, for Track D 27 percent started activities and 26 percent dropped out.